Piers Morgan's Performative Fake Covid Fears Ignored By Him at Wembley

 gambling mingling with football fans after the match, taking un-masked selfies in his usual narcissistic way with no regard to the still recommended current social distancing guidance that he advocates maintaining.

 His whole pandemic schtick has been an act, a pantomime for the viewers.
-After his Antigua jolly we all know he screams for the restrictions that should apply to just you, not him.
+After his Antigua jolly we all know he screams for restrictions to be applied to others, not him.